pnnl/QASMBench/README.md

 ## Acknowledgments

 We thank the many developers and open-source community for providing these awesome quantum circuits online so we are able to collect and form this benchmark suite.

-This work was originally supported by PNNL's *Quantum Algorithms, Software, and Architectures* (QUASAR) LDRD Initiative.
-It is now supported by U.S. DOE *Co-design Center for Quantum Advantage* ([C2QA](https://www.bnl.gov/quantumcenter/)) Quantum Information Science (QIS) center XCITe crosscut.
+This work is supported by U.S. DOE *Co-design Center for Quantum Advantage* ([C2QA](https://www.bnl.gov/quantumcenter/)) Quantum Information Science (QIS) center XCITe crosscut.
 The Pacific Northwest National Laboratory (PNNL) is operated by Battelle for the U.S. Department of Energy (DOE) under contract DE-AC05-76RL01830.

 ## Contributing